Http Handler Class

 Gets or sets a value that indicates whether to check the revocation list of certificates during SSL certificate validation.

 Gets or sets a value that indicates if the certificate is automatically picked from the certificate store or if the caller is allowed to pass in a specific client certificate.

-Gets or sets a collection of client authentication SSL certificates that are used for client authentication by the Handler if the ClientCertificateOption property is set to Manual.
+Gets a collection of client authentication SSL certificates that are used for client authentication by the handler if the ClientCertificateOption property is set to

 Gets or sets the managed cookie container object.
 This property is only used when the CookieUsePolicy property is set to UseSpecifiedCookieContainer.
 Otherwise, the SendAsync(HttpRequestMessage, CancellationToken) method will throw an exception.